 7. When will the winners be announced?

 CNU recognizes all award recipients on its website, Public Square (CNU's online journal), and at an annual awards ceremony.
-This year's ceremony will be held during CNU's twenty-ninth annual Congress, which runs from May 19-21, 2021, virtually.
-Winning project teams can attend the awards ceremony for free tentatively scheduled for May 21, 2021.
-Winners will be notified prior to those dates.
+This year's ceremony will be held during CNU's thirty-first annual Congress, which runs from May 31 - June 3, 2023.
+Winning project teams can attend the awards ceremony for free tentatively scheduled for June 2, 2023.
+All applicants will be notified prior to those dates.

 8. Are codes, manuals, plans, studies, or other documents eligible?